mazin1hn/DevOps-Learning-Terraform/assignment-2/README.md

 │   └── user_data.sh
 │
 ├── terraform-setup/
+│  ├── modules/
+│  │   ├── ec2/
+│  │   │   └── ec2.tf
+│  │   │   └── outputs.tf
+│  │   │   └── variables.tf
+│  │   └── vpc/
+│  │       └── vpc.tf
+│  │       └── outputs.tf
+│  │       └── variables.tf
+│  │
 │  ├── main.tf
-│   ├── variables.tf
 │  ├── outputs.tf
+│  ├── provider.tf
-│   └── provider.tf
+│  └── variables.tf
 │
 └── README.md
 ```

-## Notice :
+## Notice

-Environment-specific values are supplied via a local terraform.tfvars file which is excluded from version control.
+Environment-specific values are supplied via a local `terraform.tfvars` file which is excluded from version control.

 ## Infrastructure Provisioned via Terraform

 ### Module-Based Infrastructure

-A reusable **EC2 module** is used to define all infrastructure resources, including:
+Infrastructure is defined using **separate, focused Terraform modules**, each responsible for a specific layer of the stack:

+- **VPC module**
   - VPC
   - Subnet
   - Internet Gateway
   - Route table and route table association

+- **EC2 module**
   - Security group with dynamic ingress and egress rules
-- SSH key pair
+  - SSH key pair association
   - EC2 instance

+Each module contains only the resources it owns, while shared values (such as VPC and subnet IDs) are passed between modules using Terraform outputs and input variables.
-The module contains all `resource` definitions, while the root Terraform configuration supplies environment-specific values via variables and `terraform.tfvars`.
+The root Terraform configuration supplies environment-specific values via variables and `terraform.tfvars`.

 This separation improves code organisation, reusability, and clarity.

-## User Data & Instance Configuration
+## Cloud-Init & Instance Configuration

-A **user data shell script** is passed to the EC2 instance using Terraform.
+A **cloud-init YAML configuration file** is passed to the EC2 instance using Terraform via the `user_data` mechanism.

-On first boot, the script automatically:
+On first boot, cloud-init automatically:

 - Updates system packages
-- Installs Docker and Docker Compose
+- Installs required software
-- Enables and starts the Docker service
-- Deploys WordPress and MySQL using Docker Compose
+- Configures and enables services

-This ensures the EC2 instance is fully configured without any manual intervention.
+- Ensures the instance is fully configured before becoming available

+Unlike a shell-based user data script, cloud-init provides a **declarative and structured approach** to instance configuration, making the setup more predictable and easier to maintain.

 ## Deployment Instructions